What is PMS?

 Plan Ahead

 This is called cycle syncing.
 Essentially, it means working with your hormonal ups and downs to best optimise your time, energy and efforts.
-If you’re not sure when your ovulation phase is, take my free menstrual masterclass to find out.
+This is the most useful tool you have when it comes to taking the stress out of your cycle.